AceCentre/AACSpeakHelper/docs/gui-config-tool.md

-# AACSpeakHelper GUI Configuration & Testing Tool
+# AACSpeakHelper TTS Preview Tool

-The GUI Configuration & Testing Tool provides a user-friendly graphical interface for configuring and testing TTS engines in AACSpeakHelper.
-This tool complements the existing CLI configuration tool and integrates with the pipe server architecture.
+The TTS Preview Tool provides a user-friendly graphical interface for testing TTS engines and voices with AACSpeakHelper.
+This is a preview/testing tool that loads settings.cfg as defaults but does not save changes back to the configuration file.

 ## Features